AnuragPravinDeshmukh/pandas-anime-analysis/README.md

 ## 📌 Project Overview

-This project demonstrates data analysis and data cleaning using **Python** and **Pandas** on an Anime dataset.
-The objective is to practice essential data analysis techniques such as data cleaning, feature engineering, filtering, grouping, pivot tables, and extracting useful insights from raw data.
+This project demonstrates data cleaning, feature engineering, and exploratory data analysis (EDA) using **Python** and **Pandas** on a real-world Anime dataset.
+The goal is to extract meaningful insights by cleaning raw data, creating new features, and analyzing anime ratings and episode information.

 ---